ml2439/ReadingList/README.md

 ![Example storyboard](./media/storyboard.png)

 ### Data persistence
 Reading List uses [Core Data](https://developer.apple.com/documentation/coredata) for data persistence.
-There are four entities used in Reading List: `Book`, `Author`, `Subject` and `List`.
+There are three entities used in Reading List: `Book`, `Subject` and `List`.
 The attributes and relations between then are illustrated below:

 ![Core data entities](./media/coredata_entities.png)